Sponsor: Karen Neuman, DHS Chief Privacy Officer

-Christopher Pierson, Executive Vice President, Chief Security Officer and Chief Compliance Officer for LSQ Holdings.
+Christopher Pierson, Executive Vice President, Chief Security Officer and Chief Compliance Officer for LSQ Holdings, Orlando, FL.
 Dr. Pierson oversees LSQ’s cybersecurity and compliance program and is also a Distinguished Fellow of the Ponemon Institute.
 Prior to joining LSQ, Dr. Pierson was the Senior Vice President and first Chief Privacy Officer for the Royal Bank of Scotland’s U.S. banking operations and a corporate attorney for Lewis and Roca.
 Dr. Pierson was President and Chairman of the Board of the InfraGard Phoenix Member’s Alliance, Inc., from 2003-2007 and served on the Arizona Office of Homeland Security’s Homeland Security Coordinating Council from 2003-2006.

 Barry Steinhardt, Senior Advisor and Trustee, Privacy International.
 Now retired, Mr. Steinhardt served from 1993-2009 in various leadership roles in the American Civil Liberties Union, most recently as Director of the ACLU’s Technology and Liberty Project working on issues including airline passenger screening, video surveillance, database privacy, and border security.